 Contact Coach Opperman: firstname.lastname@example.org

 Steve Opperman, the most tenured women's coach at Duquesne University, enters his 16th season as head coach of the volleyball program.
 Named to the post in 1998, Opperman became the 12th head coach in program history.
 He came to Duquesne after seven seasons as head coach at Wright State, where he was second on the school's all-time victory list.

-Opperman is coming off one of the program's most success seasons in 2010.
-The Dukes set a Division I era program record with 23 wins resulting in Opperman being named Atlantic 10 Co-Coach of the Year.
-Additionally, they had their first-ever post-season victory when they defeated Fordham in the Atlantic 10 Championship Semifinals.
+In 2010, the Dukes set a Division I era program record with 23 wins resulting in Opperman being named Atlantic 10 Co-Coach of the Year.
+Additionally, they had their first post-season victory since 1993 when they defeated Fordham in the Atlantic 10 Championship Semifinals.

 Opperman, who was A-10 Co-Coach of the Year in 2010, 2004 and 2001, needed only five years to become DU's all-time winningest coach.